 Instructions

-- Soak Poppy Seed or Posto in plain water for 30 minutes.
+- Soak the Poppy Seeds or Posto in clear water for half an hour.

-- Make a thick paste using Shil Nora or a food processor.
+- Create a thick paste using either a Shil Nora or a food processor.

-- I prefer to add 1 green chili while making the paste.
+- Personally, I like to include a single green chili when making the paste.

-- Add a little salt to the Poppy Seed Paste.
+- Add a small amount of salt to the Poppy Seed Paste.

-- In case you are not available with a Shil Nora (shil batta) or food processor, use the dry jar of a mixer grinder to make the paste by adding water.
+- If you do not have access to a Shil Nora or food processor, you can use the dry jar of a mixer grinder to make the paste by adding water.

 - Remove the skin.

-- Cut into small cubes and soak in water.
+- Cut them into small cubes and place them in water.

-- Soaking potatoes is required else potatoes will turn dirty light brown in color.
+- It is necessary to soak the potatoes, otherwise, they will turn a dirty light brown color.

-- Now heat 3 Tbsp. oil in a deep bottom pan.
+- Now, heat up 3 tablespoons of oil in a deep pan.

-- Temper it with Onion Seed or Kalo jeera.
+- Temper it with the Onion Seed or Kalo jeera.

-- Fry on a medium flame for 3-4 minutes or till Potatoes soften a bit.
+- Fry them on a medium flame for 3-4 minutes or until the Potatoes soften slightly.

 - Cook for 2 minutes.

-- Cook till the raw smell of Poppy Seed paste gone completely.
+- Continue cooking until the raw smell of the Poppy Seed paste is completely gone.

-- Cook till potatoes soften completely and adjust water if required.
+- Cook until the potatoes have completely softened, adjusting the water if necessary.

-- Adjust gravy according to your preference.
-I prefer a medium-thick gravy.
+- Adjust the thickness of the gravy according to your preference.
+I personally like a medium-thick gravy.

-- Once done add 1 Tbsp.
-Mustard oil and mix.
+- Once it is done, add 1 tablespoon of Mustard oil and mix it in.

-- Serve it hot with steamed rice and Biulir Dal.
+- Serve aloo posto hot with steamed rice and Biulir Dal.

 Notes